 The best way to use color match is after you’ve color corrected some footage and now need to apply those same corrections to a target clip.

-Often, you could just copy and paste the effects from your previous clip onto an adjustment layer, or through the use of bins, but if your footage has some lighting and exposure discrepancies, it may not work very well.
+Often, you could just copy and paste the effects from your previous clip onto an adjustment layer, or through the use of bins, but if your footage has lighting and exposure discrepancies, it may not work very well.

 5. Three-Way Corrector